samt/barcode/README.md

 		height: 100,
 	});

-	// Next choose from the three methods below how you want to output
+Next choose from the three methods below how you want to output your barcode.

-	// your barcode.
+**Stream**

-	// Get a stream of the final image data. you can collect this and
-	// save out a new PNG (default type), pipe it elsewhere, or save
-	// it to a CDN.
+Get a stream of the final image data. you can collect this and save out a new PNG (default type), pipe it elsewhere, or save it to a CDN.

 	code39.getStream(function (err, readStream) {
 		if (err) throw err;